 The first album from the project (Song Machine: Season One – Strange Timez) was announced on the 9th of September; alongside a membership pass titled Circle of Friendz, which gave fans early access to concert tickets and merch drops.

-Merchandise from this period includes a range of Christmas supplies, a 2020 calendar, a series of art prints, T-shirts, sticker sheets, an almanac to celebrate their 20th anniversary & a figure of 2D by Superplastic.
+Merchandise from this period includes hot sauce, calendars, a series of art prints, T-shirts, sticker sheets & a series of figures by Superplastic.
 The phase also saw a surprise return to the band making online minigames with Aries Driving Game.

 COVID-19 stunted the potential for a tour in 2020, so live performances (as limited as they were that year) were restricted to livestreams, including a three-show event titled Song Machine Live; which will allow Circle of Friendz members to watch the band perform their latest songs via LIVENow.